Wandalen/wTools/module/core/strs_tools/docs/feature/006_ansi_utilities.md

 Stripping removes all ANSI escape sequences and returns only the visible text content as an owned string.

-Visual-length calculation counts the number of display columns a string occupies, treating multi-byte Unicode characters and zero-width ANSI sequences correctly.
-The implementation uses unicode-segmentation for grapheme cluster boundaries, making it a two-tier operation: ANSI awareness first, then Unicode grapheme width.
+Visual-length calculation counts the number of visible characters (Unicode codepoints) a string contains after stripping ANSI escape sequences.
+This is a char count, not a display-column count.
+The grapheme-aware variant uses unicode-segmentation for accurate grapheme cluster counting, making it a two-tier operation: ANSI awareness first, then Unicode grapheme boundaries.

+Visual-width calculation measures the number of terminal display columns a string occupies after stripping ANSI escape sequences.
+Unlike visual length (char count), visual width accounts for wide characters (CJK, emoji) that occupy two display columns and zero-width combining marks.
+The grapheme-aware variant processes grapheme clusters rather than individual codepoints.

 Truncation cuts a string to a target visual width without splitting multi-byte characters or orphaning escape sequences, ensuring the truncated result renders correctly in a terminal.